hdfiresky/Tutorials/backend_setup_guide.md

 ## Step 4: Create `main.py` (FastAPI App)

 This is the core of your backend.
-Agent 4 (`/fetch-from-internet`) now uses a custom web scraper to get search results from DuckDuckGo, which are then summarized by Gemini.
-It includes improved logic to filter out advertisements and a new professional logging system that outputs to both the console (with color) and a persistent log file.
+It now includes **Agent 0**, a query analyzer that determines if a topic requires fresh data.
+Agent 4 (`/fetch-from-internet`) uses a custom web scraper to get search results from DuckDuckGo.
+The system includes professional logging that outputs to both the console (with color) and a persistent log file.

 ```python
 # backend/main.py